yuhui1208/api/substrate/extrinsics.md

   \# \<weight>

-   P is the number of proxies the user has
+   Weight is a function of the number of proxies the user has (P).

-  - Base weight: 15.65 + .137 * P µs

-  - DB weight: 1 storage read and write.

   \# \</weight>

 ### proxy(real: `AccountId`, force_proxy_type: `Option<ProxyType>`, call: `Call`)
 - **interface**: `api.tx.proxy.proxy`
 - **summary**:   Dispatch the given `call` from an account that the sender is authorised for through `add_proxy`.

+  Removes any corresponding announcement(s).

   The dispatch origin for this call must be _Signed_.